First Study of the Nuclear Response to Fast Hadrons via Angular Correlations between Pions and Slow Protons in Electron-Nucleus Scattering: Results and discussion

 We also note that in the highest $\Delta Y$ bin (rightmost column of Fig.~\ref{fig:corr}), the protons and pions are very weakly correlated with one another, as indicated by the correlation function having little-to-no slope with respect to $\Delta\phi$, and that the average number of protons per pion relative to deuterium (see bottom-right panel of Fig.~\ref{fig:corr}) is $\approx$2 for all three targets.
 Our observation that the protons are very weakly correlated with far-forward pions suggests that future measurements could, by selecting events with large or small numbers of protons, seek to enhance or decrease nuclear effects without biasing the forward pion kinematics~\cite{RoblesGajardo:2022efe}.

 We compare our results in Fig.~\ref{fig:corr} with the calculations of the \textsc{BeAGLE} model~\cite{Chang:2022hkt} (version 1.01.03), which was developed as a benchmark model for the Electron-Ion Collider~\cite{Accardi:2012qut,AbdulKhalek:2021gbh}.
 The \BeAGLE~event generator integrates modules from various sources.
 The primary interaction is managed by \textsc{PYTHIA6}~\cite{Sjostrand:2006za}.
 It incorporates nuclear parton distribution functions (PDFs) from \textsc{LHAPDF5}~\cite{Whalley:2005nh}, intranuclear scattering via \textsc{DPMJet}~\cite{Roesler:2000he}, and the geometric density of nucleons through \textsc{PyQM}~\cite{Dupre:2011afa}.
 Nuclear remnant de-excitations and decays are processed using \textsc{FLUKA}~\cite{Ferrari:2005zk}.
 We determined the correlation functions from these simulations by applying Eq.~\ref{eq:Cdef} to the number of simulated events within each kinematic bin.
 The value of $C_0$ used for normalizing the simulated correlation functions was determined using the deuterium simulations and is independent of the value used for data.
+However, they are close to one another: $C_0^{\rm data}\approx 7.5$ and $C_0^{\rm BeAGLE}\approx 8.1$, indicating that the prediction for the average number of ejected protons per leading-pion event in deuterium is within 10\% of that of the data.

 We find that the trends are similar to those of the data; however, there are numerical discrepancies.
 Notably, the predicted distribution in $\Delta Y$ appears to be shifted by one bin, or 0.5 rapidity units compared to the data, causing the peak value of the correlation function to be in the 4th panel ($1.5<\Delta Y<2.0$) instead of the 3rd panel ($1.0<\Delta Y<1.5$) as in the data.
 Further, the predicted curves in a given panel appear to match the data points in the panel to the left of it better than those in the same panel.
 This could indicate a mis-tuning within the \textsc{BeAGLE} model (possibly in the underlying \textsc{Pythia6} parameters or in \textsc{BeAGLE}'s modeling of Fermi motion or other phenomena), causing either the generated final-state pions to tend towards higher rapidity than those in the data, or the generated protons to tend towards lower rapidity than those in the data.